microsoft/hands-on-lab-serverless/docs/workshop.md

 <details>
 <summary>📚 Toggle solution</summary>

-First, go to the Azure Static Web App resource and inside `Configuration` in the `Application Settings` set the environment variable `FILE_UPLOADING_URL` to the same Azure Function `AudioUpload` endpoint you retrieved earlier in the lab above.
+First, go to the Azure Static Web App resource and inside `Configuration` in the `Application Settings` set the environment variable `FILE_UPLOADING_URL` to the same Azure Function `AudioUpload` endpoint you retrieved earlier in the lab above like `https://<functionapp>.azurewebsites.net/api/audioupload?code=<...>`.

 If your function expects a binary as an input then you will also need to set `FILE_UPLOADING_FORMAT` to `binary`